How to Maintain Safe Lid Usage During Operation

 - Safety and Monitoring

-No matter what, constantly watch for sparks, smoke, or flare-ups.
+Make sure that you are always observing the tandoor when it is operating.
+Watch out for sparks, smoke, or flare-ups.
 Ensure that you’re ready with a fire extinguisher or sand bucket handy in case of emergency.

 Install CO detectors indoors as often improper charcoal use is responsible for the emission of dangerous carbon monoxide.